trustoverip/spec-up-t-website/docs/developer-documentation/setting-up-environment/sonarqube.md

 - Replace the placeholders with your actual values.
 - Use the environment variable `SONAR_TOKEN` for security.

+Your `sonar-project.properties` file should be committed to git.

+Why?

+- It contains project-specific SonarQube/SonarCloud configuration.
+- It allows all contributors and CI systems to use the same analysis settings.
+- It does not contain sensitive information (as long as you do not put your real token in it).

+Important:

+- Do not commit your actual SonarCloud token.

 ### 3. Set Up Environment Variable

 Add your SonarQube token to your shell environment by editing your `~/.zshrc` file: